plantineers/plantbuddy-server/README.md

 See [Code structure](#code-structure) on how to use session in a repository pattern.

+## Authentication and Authorization

+We use basic auth to authenticate.
+Take a look at `buddy-default.md` to learn about the default users we provide.
+There are two roles:

+- `Admin`: manage users
+- `Gardener`: normal user

 ## Code structure

 We want to have a dedicated package for every business domain.
 I.e. the package `plant` contains all logic for working with plants and the following files:

+- `plant-model.go`: data model uses for plants
 - `plant-endpoint.go`: contains the HTTP handlers for the plant domain
 - `plant-database.go`: contains the repository interface to access the database
 - `plant-sqlite.go`: contains the implementation of the repository interface for SQLite